 This page provides an overview of resources and services available to transgender, gender nonconforming and gender questioning staff, faculty and postdoctoral fellows Yale University.

 Yale University’s Nondiscrimination statement, which covers all students and employees, prohibits discrimination based upon gender identity or expression in admission, education and employment.
 The full statement can be viewed here: yale.edu/nondiscrimination.

-TransWise is a service offered by the Office of LGBTQ Resources to help students, staff and faculty navigate the social, medical and administrative challenges of a gender transition.
-TransWise consultations are available during drop-in hours and by appointment.
-For more information, contact Seth Wallace.
+The Director of LGBTQ Resources can help students, staff, and faculty navigate social, medical, and administrative challenges of gender congruence or transition.
+These consultations and referrals are available by appointment.
+For more information, visit Virtual Appointments

 Programming and Community

 LGBTQ Affinity Group

 The Yale LGBTQ Affinity Group was created in 2008 to foster a more welcoming and respectful campus community for Lesbian, Gay, Bisexual, Transgender, and Queer individuals and their allies with a primary focus on retention and edification of Yale employees.
 The group is open to all Yale staff, faculty, and postdocs, representing a diverse range of departments and interests at Yale.
 Find out more here: yale.edu/lgbtq.